QPU Submission Checklist

 Run your job on the cloud simulator with noise model

 Once you’ve run a job on the ideal simulator, try running with the noisy simulator, using the noise model based on your target QPU.
 While our noise models don’t capture all sources of noise for the QPUs, they can give you a general idea of how noise will affect your results.
 This can also help you determine how many shots to use.
+You can learn more about noise models and submitting noisy simulation jobs here.

 Check that you have access to the QPU